Skip to content

 This parses the response from CSV into structured events that you can process further.

-Send data to APIs by specifying the method parameter as “post” and providing the request body in the payload parameter:
+Send data to APIs by specifying the method parameter as “post” and providing the request body in the body parameter:

 from_http "https://api.example.com/users",